AchrafKassioui/Learning-SpriteKit/README.md

 <img src="Screenshots/SpriteKit - Recentered Compound Bodies.png" alt="SpriteKit - Recentered Compound Bodies" style="width:33%;" />

 Now the overall shape of the compound body looks like the overall shape of the visual nodes.
-Meanwhile, notice how the physics bodies of the original visual nodes have been offset.
+Meanwhile, the physics bodies of the original visual nodes have been offset.

-Unfortunately, not all SKPhysicsBody initializers can be freely repositioned like that.
-Notably, `SKPhysicsBody(texture:size:)` does not have a `center` parameter.
+Not all SKPhysicsBody initializers can be freely repositioned like that.
+Specifically, `SKPhysicsBody(texture:size:)` does not have a `center` parameter.
 So physics bodies created from a texture will be centered in the compound without an offset option.

 ## SKSceneDelegate